Learn about many of the available medications in our database.

 Pregnancy: Weight loss does not benefit a woman during pregnancy and may cause harm to the developing baby.
 Use of either of these medications may also cause harm to the developing baby.
 For these reasons, this medication should not be used during pregnancy.
 If you become pregnant while taking this medication, contact your doctor immediately.

 Breast-feeding: Both naltrexone and bupropion pass into breast milk.
-If you are a breast-feeding mother and are taking this medication, it may affect your baby.
+If you are breast-feeding and are taking this medication, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

 Children: The safety and effectiveness of using this medication have not been established for children.

-Seniors: Seniors may be at an increased risk of side effects due to having age-related decreased kidney or liver function.
+Seniors: Seniors may be at an increased risk of side effects due to age-related decreased kidney or liver function.

 If you are taking any of these medications, speak with your doctor or pharmacist.
 Depending on your specific circumstances, your doctor may want you to: